 # id-token: write # required to use OIDC authentication with AWS

-jobs: # one job for each terraform folder/stack
+# One job for a specific terraform folder/stack.

 invoke-terraform-infra: